ericoporto/ags-manual-wiki/AudioChannel.md

     AudioChannel.SetRoomLocation(int x, int y)

-Sets the currently playing audio to be a directional sound, eminating from (x,y).
+Sets the currently playing audio to be a directional sound, emanating from (x,y).

 The volume of the channel will be dynamically adjusted depending on how